Ket3r/script-server-wiki/Home.md

 # script-server
-Script-server is a Web GUI and web server for scripts.
+Script-server is a Web GUI and a web server for scripts.

 For users it's just a web page, where he specifies script parameters and executes them.
 For system administrators it's a possibility to share their scripts with users, without the need to set up an environment or properly adjust ssh access rights.